Food Rescue – what’s that!?

 - The engagement of schools in food waste reduction challenges

-We hope that this event will be the impetus to motivate shops and restaurants to adopt practices to reduce their own food waste such as:
+We hope that Food Rescue events will be the impetus to motivate shops and restaurants to adopt practices to reduce their own food waste.
+For example, they could:

-- selling imperfect or ‘ugly’ produce or short-dated products at a reduced cost
+- Sell imperfect or ‘ugly’ produce or short-dated products at a reduced cost

-- offering ½ portions or doggy bags to customers to bring their uneaten meals home.
+- Give ‘doggy bags’ to customers to bring their uneaten meals home

 There are many ways you can FOOD RESCUE at home and in schools!